matthieukomorowski/mimic_workshop/README.md

 - Plot and analyse the data using Python
 - Get inspiration for future research projects

+## Installing IPython Notebook

+To analyse the data using IPython Notebook, we suggest installing the Anaconda package (Python 3.5) from https://www.continuum.io/downloads.
+It's a large file, it will take a while to download and install!

 ## Downloading the materials

 If you are familiar with git, please clone this repository.
 If not, click the 'Download ZIP' button on the right and then unzip the materials onto your computer.